Cities in Shanghai

 On 27 May 1949, the Communist People's Liberation Army took control of Shanghai, which was one of only three former Republic of China (ROC) municipalities not merged into neighbouring provinces over the next decade (the others being Beijing and Tianjin).
 Shanghai underwent a series of changes in the boundaries of its subdivisions, especially in the next decade.
 After 1949, most foreign firms moved their offices from Shanghai to Hong Kong, as part of an exodus of foreign investment due to the Communist victory.

-During the 1950s and 1960s, Shanghai became an industrial center and center for revolutionary leftism.
+During the 1950s and 1960s, Shanghai became an industrial centre and centre for revolutionary leftism.
 Yet, even during the most tumultuous times of the Cultural Revolution, Shanghai was able to maintain high economic productivity and relative social stability.
 In most of the history of the People's Republic of China (PRC), Shanghai has been the largest contributor of tax revenue to the central government compared with other Chinese provinces and municipalities.
 This came at the cost of severely crippling Shanghai's infrastructure and capital development.
 Its importance to China's fiscal well-being also denied it economic liberalizations that were started in the far southern provinces such as Guangdong during the mid-1980s.
 At that time, Guangdong province paid nearly no taxes to the central government, and thus was perceived as fiscally expendable for experimental economic reforms.
 Shanghai was finally permitted to initiate economic reforms in 1991, starting the huge development still seen today and the birth of Lujiazui in Pudong.

 Culture of Shanghai